melloware/react-logviewer/CONTRIBUTING.md

 #### 2.3 Outbound License

-As a condition on the grant of rights in Sections 2.1 and 2.2, React LogViewer agrees to license the Contribution only under the terms of the MIT License (including any right to adopt any future version of this license if permitted).
+As a condition on the grant of rights in Sections 2.1 and 2.2, React LogViewer agrees to license the Contribution only under the terms of the MPL License (including any right to adopt any future version of this license if permitted).